 The authors may use IEEE LaTeX or Microsoft Word templates when preparing their manuscripts, which must be in English.
-The papers must be uploaded into EasyChair in a PDF format, with fonts embedded.
-All submissions will be peer-reviewed and all accepted papers will be included in the conference proceedings, and will be submitted for inclusion into IEEE Xplore.
-At least one author of the paper must register at the appropriate conference rate (IEEE Member, Non-member, IEEE Student member, Student non-member) to pay for the paper, but the corresponding author must upload the final paper.
-Once a manuscript has been uploaded by the author, the registration fee cannot be refunded.
+The papers must be uploaded into Epapers in a PDF format, with fonts embedded.
+All submissions will be peer-reviewed and all accepted papers would be included in the conference proceedings.
+Only accepted four (4) page papers will be submitted for publication into IEEE Xplore.
+It is expected the submitting author will upload the final paper into Epapers.
+For final manuscripts that have been uploaded by the submitting author, the registration fee cannot be refunded.

-Authors should only submit originally written, unpublished work to LSC’17.
+Authors should only submit originally written, unpublished work to LSC’18.

 Author No Shows

-EMBS enforces a “no show” policy.
+IEEE-LSC enforces a “no show” policy.
 Any accepted paper included in the final program is expected to have at least one author to attend and present the paper at the conference.
 Authors of the accepted papers included in the final program who do not attend the Conference will be subscribed to a “No Show List”, compiled by the Society.
-The “no-show” papers will be removed from the Master Program and noted as “Author unavailable for presentation” prior to submitting to IEEE for inclusion in Xplore.
-The “No Show List” will also be made available to all EMBS conference organizers, who can reject submissions from these authors in the following two years, based on their past negative impact on an EMBS conference.
+The “No-Show” papers will be removed from the Master Program and noted as “Author unavailable for presentation” prior to submitting to IEEE for inclusion in Xplore.
+The “No Show List” will also be made available to conference organizers of several IEEE Societies, who can reject submissions from these authors in the following two years.

-The no show form must be completed and submitted by the corresponding author of any paper that has been included in the LSC’17 program if the corresponding author or any co-authors are no longer able to attend and present the paper at the conference.
-If we do not receive the completed no show form, and you do not attend LSC’17 and present your paper, you will automatically be subscribed to the Society no show list.
+The no show form must be completed and submitted by the corresponding author of any paper that has been included in the LSC’18 program if the submitting author or any co-authors are no longer able to attend and present the paper at the conference.
+Back up documentation must be included as well such as visa issues, medical problems, etc. If we do not receive the completed no show form, and you do not attend LSC’18 and present your paper, you will automatically be subscribed to the Society no show list.
 If you are not able to attend, a co-author may present in your absence.
 To have a substitute author present, please complete the Substitution Form.

 Information about Manuscript Preparation for Paper Submission

 All submissions must be in US Letter page size format.
 Please follow the page margins strictly.
-You will not be permitted to upload your manuscript if it violates margin requirements thus; it is highly recommended that you use the downloadable MS-Word or LaTeX template.
-You can also go to PDF Express to test your manuscript to see if it is IEEE Xplore compliant where your paper will eventually be published.
+You will not be permitted to upload your manuscript if it violates margin requirements thus; it is highly recommended that you use the PDF tool listed on the

 Final submissions must be in two (2)-column format and written in English.